 If you experience itchiness, runny eyes, sneezing fits, rashes, and other signs of allergies, comprehensive allergy testing can pinpoint exactly which allergens are triggering your symptoms.
-The team at More MD in Prescott, and Lake Havasu, Arizona, provide tailored allergy testing evaluations, so you can get to the root of your allergies and find an effective solution.
+The team at More MD in Surprise, Prescott, Kingman, Gilbert, Yuma, and Lake Havasu City, Arizona, provide tailored allergy testing evaluations, so you can get to the root of your allergies and find an effective solution.
 Book your allergy testing evaluation online or call your nearest clinic to book.

 If you’re experiencing signs and symptoms of allergies, no matter how minor or how sporadic they may seem, comprehensive allergy testing is important for your health.
 You might need an allergy test if you experience any of these issues: